celador/ForceCode/README.md

 This will open a ForceCode Settings window where you can change all of the options in your settings.json file in a GUI!

+### Bulk Loader

+Select this menu option to be taked to a screen where you will be able to upload a CSV file full of record data that you will be able to perform CRUD operations on.
+Simply select an sObject name, CRUD operation, and upload a CSV.
+Then click "Execute" and watch the magic happen!
+If you get a file format error it will be shown on the screen.
+If there are errors during the CRUD operation then Forcecode will show you a save dialog box asking where you want to save the error file.
+The error file currently isn't as fancy as dataloader, as the results returned from errors aren't much, but it will tell you the line number(s) in Excel that have the errors, along with what the error was.

 ## Configuration

 You need to have a folder opened in VSCode to be able to start this extension!